Alumni Funded Programs and Prizes

 W. Scott Jeffery Award

-This award was established to honor Scott Jeffery's deeply appreciated and irreplaceable contribution to the English Department's Professional Writing Program.
-An award in his name is made each year to a University of Massachusetts Amherst undergraduate matriculating in the professional writing program.
+This award was established to honor Scott Jeffery's deeply appreciated and irreplaceable contribution to the English Department's Professional Writing and Technical Communication (PWTC) Program.
+An award in his name is made each year to a University of Massachusetts Amherst undergraduate matriculating in the PWTC program.

 General John A. and Evangeline W. Maginnis Scholarships